-Fernando Velázquez is a Spanish-born film composer whose credits include the score to ‘The Impossible’ starring Ewan McGregor and Naomi Watts.
-Despite his age, 35, Fernando Velázquez already had experience in the world of cinema, and especially in the terror genre, having composed movies like “Devil” (written & produced by M Night Shyamalan) and the Guillermo del Toro produced feature “The Orphanage” (earning him a Discovery of the Year nomination at the World Soundtrack Academy Awards).
+Fernando Velázquez is a Spanish-born film composer whose credits include the score to ‘The Impossible’ starring Ewan McGregor and Naomi Watts, and horror classics such as “Devil” (written & produced by M Night Shyamalan) and the Guillermo del Toro produced feature “The Orphanage” (earning him a Discovery of the Year nomination at the 2007 World Soundtrack Academy Awards).
 His other remarkable credits include “The BackWoods” starring Gary Oldman and “Savage Grace” starring Julianne Moore.

 Fernando’s experience as an accomplished cello player in various orchestras and his training in conservatories as “Jesus Guridi” from Vitoria and composition studies in the RCSM Madrid and Paris are the foundations of his talent.
 Fernando often uses his past experience of performing as a cellist in the pit orchestra at Madrid’s Teatro Real Opera as inspiration in his film compositions.
 When asked about his career as a composer, he elates, “I love what I do and I feel so grateful I can do it for a living.”
 When he’s not busy composing, he enjoys playing guitar in rock bands – a passion of his from an early age.